Texas A&M University at Galveston: Academics

+Texas A&M University at Galveston is categorized as a dedicated college of Texas A&M University.
+For example, Marine Engineering Technology is a degree offered by Texas A&M University at Galveston, whereas Ocean Engineering is offered at the Galveston Campus, but administered by the College of Engineering.
+In 2021 President M. Katherine Banks initiated a "Path Forward" plan to reorganize the University.
+Part of this plan is to rename the academic college on the Galveston Campus to avoid confusion.

 Undergraduate programs

-Undergraduate science programs offered by TAMUG include Majors in marine biology, marine Sciences, and many others.
-Engineering programs include marine engineering technology and offshore coastal and systems engineering.
+Undergraduate science programs offered by TAMUG include Majors in marine biology, marine science, and others.
 For those wishing to pursue programs in liberal arts and social sciences, students can pursue the major in maritime studies.
+Engineering programs offered by Texas A&M University at Galveston include marine engineering technology and offshore coastal and systems engineering.

+The College of Engineering is also present on the Galveston Campus.
+Many freshmen are students in the Engineering at Galveston program, which allows College Station engineering freshmen to complete their required coursework at TAMUG.
+This coursework consists of two math, two natural science, and two engineering courses.
+Once completed, Engineering at Galveston students matriculate into their degree program through the Entry to a Major (ETAM) process (either in College Station, Galveston, or McAllen).
+After ETAM, students may pursue Ocean Engineering, Multidisciplinary Engineering Technology, and Computer Science in Galveston.

 The Texas A&M Maritime Academy offers a unique program that trains licensed United States mariners as either third mates or third assistant engineers through the maritime transportation, marine engineering technology, or master of maritime administration and logistics license options.

-Minors in a separate subject area can also be pursued in addition to the declared undergraduate majors.
-Some minors are administered solely by TAMUG, whereas others are jointly administered by the main Texas A&M University campus in College Station.
-Minor fields of study include anthropology, chemistry, economics, English, geology, history, marine biology, maritime administration, military studies, ocean and coastal resources, oceanography, SCUBA diving technology and methods, and others.

 Graduate programs

 Graduate programs at TAMUG are administered by the Departments of Marine Biology, Marine Sciences, and Maritime Administration.
-In the Department of Marine Biology, students may pursue either a PhD or master's degrees (thesis or non-thesis) in marine biology.
-In the Department of Marine Sciences, students may pursue a Master of Marine Resources Management that can be completed as either a course-based or thesis-based master's program.
-The Department of Maritime Administration administers a master of maritime administration and logistics.
+Programs include PhD or master's degrees (thesis or non-thesis).

 In addition to the local graduate programs administered by the Galveston campus, many faculty hold joint graduate or joint appointments in other departments at Texas A&M University at College Station (TAMU).
 This allows graduate students to enroll in PhD programs at TAMU yet complete the PhD in residence on the Galveston campus with the appropriate faculty advisor.
-Other common graduate programs completed at TAMUG include a PhD in Oceanography, Master of Wildlife and Fisheries, etc.